-Submissions for the 2021 Goldsmith Book Prize are now open, the deadline to apply is December 15, 2020 at 11:59pm ET.
+Submissions for the 2021 Goldsmith Book Prize have now closed, the deadline to apply was December 15, 2020 at 11:59pm ET.
 Entries for the 2021 Goldsmith Book Prize must have been published between January 1, 2019, and December 31, 2020.
 Books outside the defined category are not eligible for an award and will not be reviewed by the award committee.
 All submissions must be in English.
 Edited volumes will not be accepted. $5,000 is awarded to the winner in each category.

 Please contact Allie Henske at the Shorenstein Center: firstname.lastname@example.org